String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: String correlators and spacetime CFT

-The simplest spacetime pole occurs for $m=n=0$ in \eqref{eq:spacetime singularities}, which corresponds to \be \sum_i j_i=5-k\ . \ee We recall that this singularity comes from the integration over $z$ and $y_i$.
+We recall that this singularity comes from the integration over $z$ and $y_i$.
 It is the codimension 5 singularity discussed above and hence the worldsheet integral fully localizes.

 We also note that this condition is related via reflection symmetry to the condition $\sum_i j_i=k-1$, which is the special case analysed at the end of Section~\ref{sec:worldsheet correlators near singularities}.
 Hence instead of recomputing the string correlator for this case, we use the formula \eqref{correlator-near-Pw=0 with constrained sum over spins} to obtain it directly.
 We saw that for $\sum_i j_i=k-1+\epsilon$, the correlation function behaves as $|z-z_\gamma|^{2(\epsilon-1)}$, where we recall that $z_\gamma$ is a solution of $P_{\boldsymbol{w}}(x;z_\gamma)=0$ for fixed $x$.
-This means that for $\epsilon \to 0$, the integral over the cross ratio is divergent and the divergent pieces are localized at $z=z_\gamma$.
-In fact, we have the formula \be \Res_{\epsilon=0} |z-z_\gamma|^{2(\epsilon-1)}=\pi \delta^2(z-z_\gamma)\ . \ee Thus from eq.~\eqref{correlator-near-Pw=0 with constrained sum over spins} we arrive at the following formula for the string correlator
+This means that for $\epsilon \to 0$, the integral over the cross-ratio is divergent and the divergent pieces are localized at $z=z_\gamma$.
+In fact, we have the formula